January 29, 2019

 From the top of the Bridge Stairs, turn left for the Sydney Harbour Bridge Walkway, and right for the Cahill Expressway Lookout.

-Construction is underway [late 2018] on two sets of access lifts from Cumberland Street to improve accessibility for people in wheelchairs and people with prams.
-Currently, the only lift is from Circular Quay, or ramp from the Royal Botanic Gardens (see below).
+There are two new sets of access lifts from Cumberland Street to improve accessibility for people in wheelchairs and people with prams.
+There is also an elevator from Circular Quay, or ramp from the Royal Botanic Gardens (see below).

 We go into much more detail about walking across the Harbour Bridge here, including more photos from the free walkway, whether it’s worth paying to go up the Pylon Lookout, and about BridgeClimb.